Overview

 Asset Inventory:

-- Keep an up-to-date list of assets for comprehensive coverage in the will
+- Keeping an up-to-date list of assets helps in drafting comprehensive wills and eases the administration process.

 Estate Administration Challenges